 Gleeson is survived by his wife, Virginia, of Minneapolis, and a sister, Frances Lamm.

-A funeral Mass will be held at 10:30 a.m.
+A funeral Mass was held at 10:30 a.m.
 Tuesday, Dec.
 16, at Annunciation Catholic Church, 509 West 54th St., Minneapolis.
-Visitation will be held at the church one hour before the Mass.
+Visitation was held at the church one hour before the Mass.

 The family prefers no flowers, but memorials can be directed to Annunciation Catholic School or DeLaSalle High School, both in Minneapolis.